KesMath/.CS_Window_Applications/README.md

 ## FUTURE IMPLEMENTATION
 - [X] [tested](https://github.com/KesMath/Windows_OS_Malware_Repo/blob/master/src/main/c%23/virus%20suite/crypto/notes/ClipboardLogger-12HR-Passive.rar) over 1.3 million iterations (~12 hrs) without no faults
-- [ ] implement source code using Event Driven Programmming paradigm
+- [ ] completely refactor source code to model an Event Driven Programmming paradigm where case logic calls will be reduced and clipboard change will only be triggered upon some type of Listener event
 - [ ] turn into a daemon by silencing console window
 - [ ] remove logging writes to speed up performance
 - [ ] counter the countermeasure stated above